Save More, Stress Less

 Teach the value of ownership

-If you need to get something done, there are often alternatives to hiring a pro or looking for outside resources.
+If you need to get something done, there alternatives to hiring a pro or looking for outside resources.

 Learn to do-it-yourself